-Rising Star Chef Maura Kilpatrick of Oleana - Biography
+Rising Star Pastry Chef Maura Kilpatrick of Sofra - Biography

 Working as a travel agent just wasn’t cutting it for Maura Kilpatrick.
 But baking and pastry was a passion, so she booked herself a flight to San Francisco and enrolled at the California Culinary Academy.
 Kilpatrick received a graduate certificate in baking and moved back to her home town of Boston.
 She worked in the kitchens of the city’s top chefs, including Lydia Shire, Moncef Medeb, Rene Michelena, and Ana Sortun.